 How Do You Tell What Year A Corvette Is?

 Eight generations are now on the books for Chevrolet's legendary Corvette, but through all those decades, how is someone supposed to know what year any specific Corvette is?
-While the eight different generations might be easier to identify (and you can see them in the gallery below), the individual years tend to be a little tougher.
+While the eight different generations might be easier to identify, the individual years tend to be a little tougher.
 Many of the years saw a bunch of major and minor changes, but we'll stay focused on the ones that might be easiest to eyeball from 10 feet away.
 We'll start with the first generation.

 The body style changed dramatically for the second generation and the String Ray made a big splash.
 Of all the years Chevrolet produced a Corvette, this may be the most-iconic, simply because of the split rear window, which went to a solid rear window in 1964.
 Roof louver grills showed up in 1964 and stuck around through 1965 and the fake hood grills from 1963 turned into just a pair of hood indentations, although it went smooth part of the way through 1965.
 The three vertical side louvers also became functional in 1965.